 See: beta readers, Beta Brigade, and editing stages.

-Q - So what is it, then, if not an edit?
+Q - So what is it then, if not an edit?

-A - Now and then I have a bit of wiggle room in my schedule that allows for a single read-through of a story (preferably sent in the standard Word format).
+A - Now and then I have a bit of wiggle room in my schedule that allows for a single read-through of a story (preferably sent in standard Word format).

-I set aside my metaphorical red pen to just read your book and offer feedback from a professional perspective with a few suggestions thrown in for good measure (e.g., “This is a bit confusing” or “I love how you describe this!” or “I think this conflicts with what you said earlier?” or "You made me tear up!")
+I read your story and offer feedback from both a reader and a professional perspective with some commentary thrown in for good measure (e.g., “This is a bit confusing” or “I love how you describe this!” or “Does this conflict with what you said earlier?” or "You made me tear up!")

-I set aside my metaphorical red pen to just read your book and offer feedback from a professional perspective with a few suggestions thrown in for good measure (e.g., “This is a bit confusing” or “I love how you describe this!” or “I think this conflicts with what you said earlier?” or "You made me tear up!")
+I read your story and offer feedback from both a reader and a professional perspective with some commentary thrown in for good measure (e.g., “This is a bit confusing” or “I love how you describe this!” or “Does this conflict with what you said earlier?” or "You made me tear up!")

 Q - What does this service cost?